ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_userpicker/README.txt

 DESCRIPTION
 --------------------------
-Provides a custom user field widget for picking users in Drupal and ASU LDAP, and creating those not yet in Drupal.
+Provides a custom user field widget for picking users in Drupal, Solr, and creating those not yet in Drupal.
+ASU LDAP can also be configured as a userpicker search service if the ldap_servers and cas_ldap modules are installed.

 INSTALLATION
 --------------------------